DAEN - medicines: consumer questions and answers

 - What is an adverse event?
 Is it different to a side effect?

-Adverse events are unwanted and sometimes harmful outcomes.
-An adverse event may or may not be related to a medicine, and it is not the same as a side effect.
-Side effects are the known unintended effects of a medicine or treatment.
+Adverse events are unwanted and sometimes harmful outcomes from taking a medicine.
+An adverse event does not mean the medicine was the cause of the event.
+Adverse events include side effects, which are the known unintended effects of a medicine or treatment.
 More information about understanding the effects of medicines is available from NPS MedicineWise.